 - Staying simple to encourage people to buy

 - Conceptional selling: Stephen E. Heiman and Robert B. Miller created the idea of conceptual selling.
 It involves uncovering a service or product concept in the opinion of a lead.
 To glean these concepts, the salesperson must mostly listen instead of talk.
-Once they understand the lead or prospect better, they can introduce some products or services to solve their problems.
+Once they understand the lead or prospect better, they can introduce some products/services to solve their problems.

 - CustomerCentric selling: Michael Bosworth’s CustomerCentric selling is a method of sales that seeks to position salespeople as collaborative consultants.
 It has several pillars for success: